DHCP: Detecting Hallucinations by Cross-modal Attention Pattern in Large Vision-Language Models: Introduction

 \section{Introduction}

-Leveraging the capabilities of large language models (LLMs) such as Vicuna \cite{chiang2023vicuna}, OPT \cite{zhang2022opt}, FlanT5 \cite{chung2024scaling}, and LLaMA \cite{touvron2023llama}, a prominent class of large vision-language models (LVLMs) has emerged, enabling the handling of vision-language tasks by incorporating aligned visual tokens as inputs to the LLM.
-Notable examples of these LVLMs include BLIP-2 \cite{li2023blip}, InstructBLIP \cite{dai2024instructblip}, MiniGPT-4 \cite{zhu2023minigpt}, and LLaVA \cite{liu2024visual}.
-Although these models have achieved impressive performance, they continue to grapple with a critical challenge: hallucinations.
+Recent breakthroughs in large language models (LLMs) \cite{zhang2022opt, chung2024scaling}, such as Vicuna \cite{chiang2023vicuna}, Qwen \cite{yang2024qwen2}, and LLaMA \cite{touvron2023llama}, have led to the emergence of a prominent class of large vision-language models (LVLMs).
+Through the incorporation of aligned visual tokens as part of their input, these models have demonstrated remarkable capabilities in handling vision-language tasks with considerable effectiveness \cite{li2023blip, zhu2023minigpt}.
+Prominent examples within this category include InstructBLIP \cite{dai2024instructblip}, Qwen-VL \cite{bai2023qwen, bai2025qwen2}, Intern-VL \cite{chen2024internvl} and LLaVA \cite{liu2024visual}.
+Notwithstanding these impressive accomplishments, a critical challenge persists: the issue of \textbf{\emph{hallucinations}}.

-Current approaches for assessing hallucinations in LVLMs can be broadly categorized into discriminative and generative methods.
-Discriminative approaches \cite{li2023evaluating, lovenia2023negative, hu2023ciem} represented by POPE transform objects, attributes, or relationships into yes/no questions, \eg, ``Is there a/an \{object\}?''.
-Then, they evaluate the hallucination severity based on the LVLM's responses.
-On the other hand, generative approaches \cite{gunjal2024detecting, liu2023mitigating, jing2023faithscore, wang2023evaluation, sun2023aligning, wang2023llm} represented by AMBER evaluate hallucinations by analyzing performance on generative tasks.
+Current approaches for assessing hallucinations in LVLMs can be broadly categorized into two main types: discriminative and generative methods.
+Discriminative methods, such as POPE \cite{li2023evaluating, lovenia2023negative, hu2023ciem}, involve framing objects, attributes, or relationships as yes/no questions, like ``Is there a/an {object}?''
+The severity of hallucinations is then assessed based on the model's responses to these queries.
+On the other hand, generative methods \cite{gunjal2024detecting, liu2023mitigating, jing2023faithscore, wang2023evaluation, sun2023aligning, wang2023llm} assess hallucinations by analyzing task-specific generation performance.

-As we delve deeper into the reasons for hallucinations in LVLMs, one possibility is that they are due to the LLM's erroneous focus on the image, such as mistakenly believing a certain object is present when it is not.
-Therefore, we define the \textbf{cross-modal attention} as \emph{the attention to the visual token when the LLM generates the first token}, effectively capturing multimodal interactions in LVLMs.
-We conjecture that when the model is in a hallucination state, it may exhibit a distinct attention pattern to the visual tokens, which may differ from that of non-hallucinating states, thus enabling the detection of model hallucinations.
+As we explore the mechanisms behind hallucinations in LVLMs, one potential explanation lies in the model's misaligned focus on visual inputs.
+Specifically, the model may erroneously concentrate on certain image features, thereby perceiving objects or patterns that are not actually present.
+To analyze this phenomenon more systematically, we formally define \textbf{cross-modal attention} as \emph{the attention patterns of generated text tokens relative to visual tokens}.
+This definition enables us to rigorously examine how cross-modal interactions unfold within LVLMs.
+We hypothesize that when the model enters a hallucinatory state, its attention patterns toward visual tokens may differ significantly from those observed in non-hallucinating states.
+Such distinguishable attention signatures could provide critical insights for detecting model hallucinations effectively.